jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 10: Implement a Simple Calculator Using a Switch Statement

 Problem Statement: Write a Java program to implement a simple calculator using a switch statement.

+📌Day 11: Print Numbers from 1 to 10 Using a While Loop

+Problem Statement: Write a Java program to print numbers from 1 to 10 using a while loop.

+📌Day 11: Find the Sum of the First N Natural Numbers Using a While Loop

+Problem Statement: Write a Java program to find the sum of the first N natural numbers using a while loop.